 Carbohydrates – Cycling Nutrition Fuel for the Road

 Many Western diet fads vilify carbohydrates, blaming them for excess weight gain.
 I can assure you that for the cyclist, proper carbohydrate consumption is critical to optimal performance.

 Would you hop into a car and expect to drive away if there were no gas in the tank?
 Of course not!
 Because carbohydrates are what cyclists predominantly use for energy, depriving yourself of carbohydrates means depriving your body of the means to move your bicycle pedals!

 When you consume carbohydrates is just as important as how many carbohydrates you consume.
 Without getting too technical, I will try to explain it.
 When you are exercising, your body uses not only carbohydrates found in your bloodstream but also those stored in your muscles.
 Thus, it is not adequate to simply bring Gatorade along with you on your next ride.
 Here are three things to consider when thinking about when to consume carbohydrates:

 - The Night Before: If you know you will be going for a ride the next day, make sure you eat a sizable portion of carbohydrates from a healthy source.
 I like to eat a big bowl of pasta with chicken, garlic, and tomato sauce the night before I go bicycle riding.
 This ensures your muscles have carbohydrates in them before the ride.

-- During the Ride: If you are cycling less than two hours, it may be sufficient to bring water and/or a sports drink with you.
+- During the Ride: If you are cycling for less than two hours, it may be sufficient to bring water and/or a sports drink with you.
 However, for rides longer than two hours, plan on bringing a slower-burning snack with you, like a granola bar or a banana.